aspnet/Tooling/known-issues-vs2017-preview.md

 * #### Workaround:
-Close and re-open the solution in VS should get you back to a good state.
-To avoid such errors, you can use File Explorer in Windows to perform this operation instead of Solution Explorer.
+Close and re-open the solution.
+To avoid this issue, use Windows File Explorer to move this item instead of Solution Explorer.